microsoft/vscode-docs/blogs/2017/08/07/emmet-2.0.md

 An important change is that the `kbstyle(Tab)` key is no longer the dedicated keyboard shortcut for expanding Emmet abbreviations.
 Instead, Emmet abbreviations will now appear in the suggestion list.
 They can be selected like any other smart completion and on selection, the abbreviation will be expanded.

 This may take some getting used to but we think you'll see the benefits of Emmet abbreviations being treated as suggestions or smart completions.
-You can still bind any keyboard shortcut (other than `kbstyle(Tab)` key) to the `editor.action.emmet.expandAbbreviation` command or use **Emmet: Expand Abbreviation** from the **Command Palette**.
+You can still bind any keyboard shortcut (other than `kbstyle(Tab)` key) to the `editor.emmet.action.expandAbbreviation` command or use **Emmet: Expand Abbreviation** from the **Command Palette**.

 Read on to learn about the Emmet 2.0 changes in Visual Studio Code.